-What are you doing as a caregiver to protect your peace of mind?
+As a family caregiver, what are you doing to to protect your own health and peace of mind?

 1.)
 Know the Signs of Potential Trouble

+It’s important for family caregivers to be aware of some common “yellow flags,” which can indicate that it may be time to bring in additional support.
 Generally, there are two major areas to watch out for.
-Signs that it’s time for additional care and attention may come from your elderly loved one, and from yourself.
+Signs that it’s time for additional care and attention may come from your elderly loved one, or from yourself.

 First, it’s vital to keep a close eye on your senior loved one’s health status and living conditions.
-It may be time to seek help, such as hiring a professional caregiver, if you notice some of these common warning signs:
+It may be time to seek help, such as hiring a professional senior companion care service, if you notice some of these common warning signs:

-- Your loved one’s living environment has become messy.
-You may notice piles of laundry everywhere, mail piling up, dust or grime on surfaces, an unkempt yard, and so on.
+- Your loved one’s living environment has become messy, cluttered, or dangerous.
+You may notice piles of laundry, mail piling up, dust or grime on surfaces, an unkempt yard, and so on

-- You notice mental and behavioral changes in your elder, such as frequent memory lapses and confusion, mood swings, poor speech, or abusive behavior.
+- You notice mental and behavioral changes in your elderly loved one, such as frequent memory lapses and confusion, mood swings, poor speech, or angry and abusive behavior

-All of these are signs that it may be time to seek additional help – in order to give you back your health, wellness, and peace of mind.
+All of these are signs that it may be time to seek additional help, in order to give you back your health, comfort, and safety.

-With that in mind, as a family caregiver, it’s important to…
+With that in mind, as a family caregiver, it’s important to always take steps to…

 2.)
 Protect Your Own Health

-As a loving caregiver, it’s easy for you to devote all of your time and attention to those you’re providing for, and accidentally overlook your own health.
-Don’t let your own health suffer because you’re putting all your attention on others!
+As a loving caregiver, it’s easy for you to devote all of your time and attention to those you’re supporting — while accidentally overlooking your own health along the way.
+Don’t let your own health or quality of life suffer because you’re putting all your attention on others!
 Instead, be sure to regularly check in on yourself.
-Gauge how you’re feeling, and take concrete steps to stay healthy, such as:
+Gauge how you’re feeling, and take concrete, daily steps to stay healthy, such as: